-Currently, the only formal monitoring of cryptocurrency activity in Australia is in relation to anti-money laundering and counter-terrorism financing (AML/CTF), discussed in further detail in question 4.5.
+Currently, the only formal monitoring of cryptocurrency activity in Australia is in relation to AML/CTF, discussed in further detail in question 4.5.

 3.3 Are financial regulators and policy-makers in your jurisdiction receptive to fintech innovation and technology-driven new entrants to regulated financial services markets, and if so how is this manifested?
 Are there any regulatory 'sandbox' options for fintechs in your jurisdiction?